 This is the ultimate guide!
 Outlining everything you need to know for the event and the logistics.

-The digital Ride Guide will be available online for all riders approximately one month prior to the event.
+The digital Ride Guide will be available online for all riders approximately two weeks prior to the event.

 Race Village Services

-The Cape to Cape Race Village is located at the finish line of each stage and will contain everything you need post ride each day including bike mechanic and bike wash.
+The Cape to Cape Race Village is located at the finish line of each stage and will contain everything you need post ride each day including food, cold beers, the Bike Dr mechanic and bike wash.
 You can just relax, soak up the atmosphere, refuel and hang out with fellow riders.

 The daily awards will also be held at the finish line each day – so you don’t have to go too far to collect your leaders jersey.